ludo237/laravel-traits/README.md

 With time things can change, but for v1.x the basic traits will be:

 - `ExposeTableProperties` it allows the model to expose publicy the table name, the primary key name and his type.
+- `Bannable` inject logic into models to interact with a `banned_at` column.
-- `HasSlug` automatically creates the logic behind a `slug` column for your model
+- `HasSlug` automatically creates the logic behind a `slug` column for your model.
-- `HasUuid` like HasSlug but for UUID
+- `HasUuid` like HasSlug but for UUID.
-- `InteractsWithApi` automatically set the api_key for the current model following Laravel standards
+- `InteractsWithApi` automatically set the api_key for the current model following Laravel standards.

 ## What to come